-Recommendation 8: Explore the challenges of force-integration of increasingly autonomous systems.
+• Recommendation 9: Explore the challenges of force-integration of increasingly autonomous systems.

-Essentially all force-integration issues are, undetermined.
-They must consider not just "low hanging fruit" extensions of existing CONOPS, in which the human component is simply replaced with unmanned systems and "operational value" of human performance is scaled to "better" performance accommodate (e.g., endurance. survivability), but brainstorm heretofore nonexistent tactics, operations, and missions that fully embrace existing and anticipated future autonomous capabilities.
-What is the tradeoff between large numbers of simple, low-cost (i.e., "disposable") vehicles and small numbers of complex (multifunctional) ones?
+Essentially all force-integration issues are, as yet, undetermined.
+They must consider not just "low hanging fruit" extensions of existing CONOPS, in which the human component is simply replaced with unmanned systems and "operational value" of human performance is scaled to accommodate "better" performance (e.g., endurance, survivability), but brainstorm heretofore nonexistent tactics, operations, and missions that fully embrace existing and anticipated future autonomous capabilities.
+What is the tradeoff between large numbers of simple, low-cost (i.e., "disposable") vehicles and small numbers of complex (multi-functional) ones?

 The operationalization of robotic swarms, in particular, represents a heretofore largely untapped dimension of the mission space, and will require the development of new CONOPS.
-The swarm may be used as a radically new form of precision coordinated "en masse" guided munition; as a self-healing area surveillance network (which includes collecting and assimilating data on an adversary's Internet-of-Things (IoT);40 or as an adaptive distributed electronic jammer.
+The swarm may be used as a radically new form of precision coordinated "en masse" guided munition; as a self-healing area surveillance network (which includes collecting and assimilating data on an adversary's Internet-of-Things (IoT);60 or as an adaptive distributed electronic jammer.

-Recommendation 9: Explore the cyber implications of autonomous systems.
+• Recommendation 10: Explore the cyber implications of autonomous systems.

 Explore what new features increased AI-driven autonomy brings to the general risk assessment of increasingly autonomous unmanned systems.
 On one hand, autonomy may potentially reduce a force's overall vulnerability to jamming or cyber hacking.
-For example, communications loss over a jammed data link may be compensated for by the ability of autonomous vehicles to continue performing their mission).
+For example, communications loss over a jammed data link may be compensated for by the ability of autonomous vehicles to continue performing their mission.
 On the other hand, autonomy itself may also be more, not less, vulnerable to a cyber intrusion.
 For example, an adversary may gain "control," or otherwise deliberately "perturb" the behavior of an autonomous system; it may also be more difficult to detect embedded malware.
-In the latter context, consider some future variants of incidents such as the Iranian capture of an RQ-170 Sentinel in 2011,41 and the "keylogging" virus that infected the UAV-control-computers at the Creech Air Force Base in Nevada.42
+In the latter context, consider some future variants of incidents such as the Iranian capture of an RQ-170 Sentinel in 2011,61 and the "keylogging" virus that infected the UAV-control-computers at Creech Air Force Base in Nevada.62

-Recommendation 10: Explore operational implications of ethical concerns over the use of lethal autonomous weapon.
+• Recommendation 11: Explore operational implications of ethical concerns over the use of lethal autonomous weapons.